This is a simple field puzzle. Follow the stages below inside the library to find the hide. Placed with approval of the library director Janet.

 Stage 1, at the posted coordinates: Read the plaque mounted to the wall just to the right of the library entrance.
 Notice the first group of names at the top.
 Two men have the same first name.
 Use the first letter of their name for position #8 of your call number.

 Stage 2.
 Walk through the lobby and into the library next to the checkout desk.
-You’ll notice that in front of you, a bit to the left, are two huge rectangular pillars with signs that say "Look up books, movies, music."
-WALK BETWEEN THE PILLARS.
-You will see five framed historical photos of Glendora.
-In the lower right one, of a street scene, use the first letter in the first word for position #2 of your call number.
+You’ll notice that in front of you, a bit to the left, are two huge rectangular pillars with signs that say "Look up ______, ______, and ______."
+From the second word, use the FIFTH letter for position #2 of your call number.

 Stage 4.
-Turn your back to the mural and straight ahead you will see in the distance another pair of large pillars.
+If you continue onto the library's main central floor, you will see in the distance to your left another pair of large pillars.
 WALK BETWEEN THEM.
 There are five more framed historical photos.
 Find the one of the old fire house.
 Use the first letter of the first word on the photo in position #3.

 Stage 8.
-Turn right and walk toward the reference desk.
-Notice on the wall to its left there are eight pretty, framed orange crate label ads from the early 20th Century.
+You can probably figure out the final letter you need without doing this stage, but if not, walk between the pillars and on the wall ahead of you and to the right you will see eight pretty, framed Glendora orange crate label ads from the early 20th Century.
 Find one with "Farms" in the brand name.
 Use the first letter of the first word in the brand name for position #1.

 Now you have the complete call number!
 The first three tell you which section of library shelves to search, and the last five direct you where ON the shelf to look.
 Good luck!